Ski cross: History

 The idea for a multi-racer single run with obstacles seems to have been borne at Alyeska Ski Resort in Alaska (USA) during the late 1970s.
-A group of racers, led by Scott Hunter an employee at Alyeska wanted to take advantage of the mountain's natural bobsled-like gullies and rollers in a race that was a hybrid between a downhill ski race and Motocross.
-It eventually evolved into a race using up to 5 skiers on the course at the same time, all racing against each other.
-No ski poles were allowed, and racers were allowed to interfere and contact other racers as much as they wished.
-As a result, there were typically several falls (and some injuries) from intentional collisions during each run.
+A group of racers, led by Scott Hunter an employee at Alyeska wanted to take advantage of the mountain's natural bobsled-like gullies and rollers in a race that was a hybrid between an alpine ski race and motocross.
 Interest waned in the early 1980s due to athletes graduating high school and leaving for college, while other racers concentrated on USSA and FIS sanctioned events.
 The last ski cross event on the original “silvertip” track occurred in the early 1980s.

 A similar idea originated with Jim "Too Tall" Essick, one of the founders of Recreational Sports Marketing (RSM), in the late 1980s.
 Essick wanted to bring the excitement of motocross to skiing, in order to make ski races more exciting for spectators.
 The idea was pitched to several corporations, but none wanted to sponsor the concept at the time.
 In 1991, a television programme filmed a snowboard cross segment, and the name "boarder cross" was trademarked.
 Eventually, similar events were staged with skis and, thus, skier cross was born.

+These days, the competition starts with a timed qualification run in order to narrow down the competition to 32 skiers.
+Then, skiers are divided into heats of 4 and race to the bottom of the course to secure their spot in the top half of their heat and move on to subsequent rounds of the competition until a champion is crowned.
+In this sport, racers are not allowed to intentionally make physical contact with each other, and such actions are grounds for immediate disqualification from the competition.
+However, due to the nature of the event, collisions as a result of skiers showing off, drafting, blocking or passing their opponents are not uncommon and often yield falls and injuries among multiple athletes.

+Competition

 FIS Freestyle World Ski Championships

 In addition to moguls and aerials, ski cross competitions were added to the International Ski Federation (FIS)'s FIS Freestyle Skiing World Cup calendar in 2004.

+Since then, Ski Cross has been a discipline each year in the FIS Freestyle Ski Cross World Cup.
+The World Cup is a circuit of races held in different countries around the world, where the athletes travel to different ski locations to compete.
+The athletes accumulate points that count toward the Olympic Quota Allocation List.
+Based on the points accumulated by the athletes, they can then qualify for the upcoming Olympic games.

+The 2024/2025 season consists of 10 races in France, Switzerland, Italy, Austria, Georgia, Canada, and Sweden.